 Available with Workflow Manager license.

-A workflow view displays the jobs returned as a result of the selected query.
-The workflow view is divided into sections: the Contents pane contains the job queries, and the main view displays the Job List and job location of interest (LOI) map.
+The workflow view displays the jobs returned as a result of the selected query in the Contents pane.
+The workflow view is divided into two sections, the Job List and the Job LOI Map.

 Exported ArcGIS Pro maps cannot be used as job location of interest (LOI) maps in the workflow view.

-The Job List displays the jobs in a tabular grid format, and the Job LOI Map displays the area of interest polygons and point of interest points for all jobs in the selected query.
-If an LOI is not specified for a job, the job is not displayed on the Job LOI Map.
-The Job List and the Job LOI Map can be refreshed by clicking a query.
+The Job List displays jobs in a tabular grid format, and the Job LOI Map displays the area of interest polygons and point of interest points for all jobs in the selected query.
+When a job is chosen in the Job List, its location is highlighted on the map, and the map zooms to the job's location.
+If an LOI is not defined for a job, the job is not displayed on the map.
+You can zoom out to show all jobs in the selected query on the map by clicking the Zoom To Extent button .
+The Job List and the Job LOI Map can be refreshed by clicking the Refresh Job List button in the workflow view.

 A workflow view is opened in the project when a workflow connection is established.
 When the workflow view is opened or activated, all the queries configured in the workflow connection are displayed.
 The jobs displayed in the Job List are, by default, the result of the first query.
-To set a new default query for the project from either the Public or User queries, right-click the query and choose Set as Default.
-You must click another query to see the results of a specific query other than the selected query.
-The name of the connected Workflow Manager (Classic) user and the name of the database the user is connected to are displayed at the bottom of the workflow view, along with the number of jobs returned by the query.
+To set a new default query for the project from either the Public or User queries, right-click the query and click Set as Default.
+If the Job List doesn't contain the expected results, you can right-click the query and click View Syntax to compare the query against the results.
+The name of the user account that's connected to Workflow Manager (Classic) and the name of the database the user is connected to are displayed at the bottom of the workflow view, along with the number of jobs returned by the query.
 The name of the workflow view is the same as the name of the Workflow Manager (Classic) database connection.

-The Public Queries tree displays queries defined by the Workflow Manager (Classic) administrator in ArcGIS Workflow Manager (Classic) Administrator.
-The queries defined by users are visible under User Queries.
-Query containers will be collapsed by default if they contain 10 or more queries and containers.
-When the user store is set to the portal user store and a query using the JTX_USERS table is run, any existing users defined for the Traditional user store are cleared from the database.
-Afterward, if the user store is switched to Traditional user store from portal user store, the users must be created manually.
-If the users are updated in Portal for ArcGIS, it is required that you reconnect to the database and run a query to refresh the user information in the database.
+The Public Queries tree in the Contents pane contains queries defined by the Workflow Manager (Classic) administrator in ArcGIS Workflow Manager (Classic) Administrator.
+The queries defined by users appear under User Queries.
+Query containers are collapsed if they contain 10 or more queries and containers.
+When the user store is set to the portal user store and a query that uses the JTX_USERS table is run, any existing users defined for the Traditional user store are cleared from the database.
+If the user store is switched back to the Traditional user store from the portal user store, the users must be created manually.
+If the users are updated in Portal for ArcGIS, you must reconnect to the database and run a query that uses the JTX_USERS table to refresh the user information in the database.

-To update the properties of one or more jobs, highlight them in the Job List and click the Job Properties button on the tab or from the job list's context menu.
-The Job Properties pane appears, where you can update properties for the highlighted jobs in the Job List if you have the required privileges.
-If you can't update a job after clicking Apply, an explanation can be found in the Notification pane.
+To update the properties of one or more jobs, highlight them in the Job List, click the Workflow tab, and click the Job Properties button .
+You can also right-click the chosen job and click Edit Job Properties.
+The Job Properties pane appears, and allows you to update properties for the chosen jobs in the Job List if you have the required privileges.
+If you can't update a job after clicking Apply, an explanation appears in the Notification pane.

 Job properties cannot be updated for jobs that are offline, deleted, or closed.